crabzilla/example1/README.md

 ### Runtime architecture
 * commands-handler and queries-handler apps can scale horizontally (many instances) with independence.
 To attend 80% reads and 20% writes scenarios, for example.
 * events-publisher and events-projector apps should have only one active instance process.
 Vertical scalability.
+Single writer principle.
 For resilience, these processes could work with more instances but only with an efficient active/standby mode.
 I'm willing to implement it with clustered Vertx.

 ## Steps